BrianSchroer/sparky-test-helpers/SparkyTestHelpers/api.md

 **Methods**

 * _AssertExceptionThrown_ **WithMessage** _(String expected)_
-  Set up to test that the action under test throws an exception where the message exactly matches the message.
+  Set up to test that the action under test throws an exception where the message exactly matche.
 * _AssertExceptionThrown_ **WithMessageStartingWith** _(String expected)_
-  Set up to test that the action under test throws an exception where the message starts with the message.
+  Set up to test that the action under test throws an exception where the message starts with expected string.
 * _AssertExceptionThrown_ **WithMessageContaining** _(String expected)_
-  Set up to test that the action under testthrows an exception where the message contains themessage.
+  Set up to test that the action under test throws an exception where the message contains substring.
 * _AssertExceptionThrown_ **WithMessageMatching** _(String regExPattern)_
-  Set up to test that the action under test throws an exception where the message matches the specified regular expression pattern.
+  Set up to test that the action under test throws an exception where the message matches RegEx pattern.
 * _Exception_ **WhenExecuting** _(Action action)_
-  Call the action that should throw an exception, and assert that the exception was thrown.
+  Call action that should throw an exception, and assert that the exception was thrown.

 **Static Methods**